-Chipotle Peppers in Adobo Sauce: These sauced peppers give the chicken the flavor and a little bit of a kick.
-You can find cans of peppers in the Latin foods section at your local grocery store.
+Chipotle Peppers in Adobo Sauce: This recipe uses sauced peppers to add flavor and a hint of spice to the chicken.
+The peppers can be found in the Latin foods aisle at your local grocery store.

 After the chicken has been cooked, dice it into bite-sized pieces.
 Serve it warm in a tortilla with all your favorite toppings.
-Or, make it into a chipotle chicken ‘bowl’ by topping rice with the chicken, followed by all your favorite fixings from Fajita Veggies to your favorite kinds of cheese to refried beans.
+Or, make it into a chipotle chicken burrito ‘bowl’ by topping cilantro rice with the chicken, followed by all your favorite fixings from Fajita Veggies to your favorite kinds of cheese to refried beans.

 Storing the Cooked Chicken

 If you are into meal planning, this will probably be a go-to recipe for you.
 The cooked chicken will last 3-4 days in the refrigerator, in a sealed container.
 So, you can enjoy the bite-sized chicken for a few lunches and in a few different ways.
 Just heat up the chicken in the microwave when ready to eat.